mahmoudMBA/ds_salary_proj/README.md

   ## EDA

-  I looked at the destrebution of the data looked for some correlations and checked the value counts of the categorical variables.
+  I looked at the destrebution of numerical variables using histograms looked for some correlations and checked the value counts of the categorical variables.
 Below some highlights: